Updated April 2026

 Have a Fixed Address

 Establish a permanent site for your tiny home.
-Even for homes on wheels, having a long-term location with a formal agreement makes insurance easier to obtain and price.
+Even for homes on wheels, having a long-term location with a formal agreement makes insurance significantly easier to obtain and price.

 5